tekumara/notes/jupyterhub-k8s.md

 `0/1 nodes are available: 1 Insufficient memory.`

-Add more memory to your cluster (when using Docker for Mac, increase that beyond 2GB).
+Add more memory to your cluster.
+When using Docker Desktop increase the default allocation beyond 2GB.